jsharpna/DavisSML/README.md

 DavisSML
 ==============================

-A Course on the Principles of Statistical Machine Learning with Examples in PYthon[D[D[D[y
+A Course on the Principles of Statistical Machine Learning with Examples in Python

+Machine learning is how to get computers to automatically learn and improve with experience.
+Experience comes in the form of data, improvement is with respect to some performance metric, and learning is done by a learning algorithm.
+There are always computational constraints, such as the architecture, computation time, bandwidth limitations, and so on.
+So we can more precisely restate the goal thus: to construct learning algorithms that use data to improve with respect to a performance metric and do so under computational constraints.

 Project Organization
 ------------